fanji-isc/IRIS-Speed-Test/README.md

 * Docker and Docker Compose
 * Git - If you want to run all the the tests on your PC or in AWS.
 If you just want to run the test with InterSystems IRIS, you may not need git.

-You can currently run this demo on your PC with InterSystems IRIS, PostgreSQL, MySQL and SqlServer.
+You can currently run this demo on your PC with InterSystems IRIS, PostgreSQL, MySQL, and SQL Server.

 ### 2.1 - Run it with InterSystems IRIS Community